Skrsed/roguelikees5strategic/README.md

 # roguelikees5strategic
-Roguelike game using es5 only with determine time
+Roguelike game using es5 with only determine time

+##
+To see more loock at tech